hstriepe/CapturePlay/MANUAL.md

 ### Display Sleep Prevention

-**Display Sleep** (⌘D) prevents your Mac's display from sleeping:
+**Display Sleep** Prevention (⌘D) prevents your Mac's display from sleeping:

-- Useful during long recording sessions
+- Useful during typical game play and long recording sessions
 - Can be enabled/disabled manually via menu
 - Automatically enabled in full-screen mode (if configured in preferences)